heheshang/AuroraPlan/Rust for Rustaceans.md

 Option::take 4.
 This is silly since we’re about to overwrite self anyway 5, and hence the Options will always be Some, but sometimes tricks are needed to make the borrow checker happy.
-Finally, if we do make progress, we then poll self again 6 so that if we can immediately make progress on the pending send or receive, we do so.
+- Finally, if we do make progress, we then poll self again 6 so that if we can immediately make progress on the pending send or receive, we do so.
 This is actually necessary for correctness when implementing the real Future trait, which we’ll get back to later, but for now think of this as an optimization.
-We just hand-wrote a state machine: a type that has a number of possible states and moves between them in response to particular events.
+- We just hand-wrote a state machine: a type that has a number of possible states and moves between them in response to particular events.
 This was a fairly simple state machine, at that.
 Imagine having to write code like this for more complicated use cases where you have additional intermediate steps!
-Beyond writing the unwieldy state machine, we have to know the types of the futures that Sender::send and Receiver::receive return so that we can store them in our type.
+- Beyond writing the unwieldy state machine, we have to know the types of the futures that Sender::send and Receiver::receive return so that we can store them in our type.
 If those methods instead returned impl Future, we’d have no way to write out the types for our variants.
-The send and receive methods also have to take ownership of the sender and the receiver; if they did not, the lifetimes of the futures they returned would be tied to the
+The send and receive methods also have to take ownership of the sender and the receiver; if they did not, the lifetimes of the futures they returned would be tied to the borrow of self, which would end when we return from poll.

-124 Chapter 8
-borrow of self, which would end when we return from poll.
 But that would not work, since we’re trying to store those futures in self.

 **NOTE** You may have noticed that Receiver looks a lot like an asynchronous version of Iterator.
 Others have noticed the same thing, and the standard library is on its way to adding a trait specifically for types that can meaningfully implement poll_next.
 Down the line, these asynchronous iterators (often referred to as streams) may end up with first-class language support, such as the ability to loop over them directly!

-Ultimately, this code is hard to write, hard to read, and hard to change.
+- Ultimately, this code is hard to write, hard to read, and hard to change.
 If we wanted to add error handling, for example, the code complexity would increase significantly.
 Luckily, there’s a better way! async/await